 Let’s take food, for example.
 If you have a medium energy, smaller sized GSD with a weight of around 66lb (30kg) and you choose to give a top-quality food like Royal Canin German Shepherd Adult Dry Dog Food, the suggested daily amount is around 4 cups a day (given in two servings).

-Food costs are only the start as you will need to consider veterinary fees, vaccination costs, deworming and flea treatments, toys, beds, pet insurance, and other equipment.
+Food costs are only the start, as you must consider veterinary fees, vaccination costs, deworming and flea treatments, toys, beds, pet insurance, and other equipment.

 For the full costs of owning a German Shepherd, I have an in-depth article here that will give you a far better idea of what you will be looking to pay.